Spurious Privacy Leakage in Neural Networks: Introduction

 We continue with further analysis on \emph{spurious privacy leakage}.
 Prior works suggested that improving fairness can, in limited scenarios, bound privacy disparity \citep{kulynych19disparate}.
-Given the range of methods proposed to mitigate spurious correlations (equivalent as improving fairness between different data groups) \citep{sagawa19distributionally,kirichenko22last,liu21just,zhang22correct}, we investigate whether these mitigations can also reduce privacy leakage.
+Given the range of methods proposed to mitigate spurious correlations (equivalent as improving fairness between different data groups) \citep{sagawa19distributionally,kirichenko22last,liu21just,zhang22correct}, we investigate whether these mitigations can also help to reduce privacy leakage.
 To explore this, we apply robust training methods to mitigate spurious correlations and re-evaluate the privacy vulnerability.
 Surprisingly, we find no consistent and significant privacy improvement (\cref{subsec:robust}).
 This observation leads us to introduce a new perspective on group privacy disparity based on memorization \citep{zhang2021understanding}: spurious robust training improves worst-class performance but does not reduce the memorization level of data compared to standard training (\Cref{fig:mem_groups}), and thus neither can mitigate the privacy risks.
-Additional results demonstrate that robust training essentially learns the same features as standard training.
-We also assess the effectiveness of differential privacy to mitigate the spurious privacy leakage.
-Given a pretrained model, a stricter privacy guarantee can offer worst group privacy protection at the expense of reduced utility (\cref{subsec:differential}).
+Additional results confirm that robust training essentially learns the same features as standard training.
+Moreover, we also assess the effectiveness of differential privacy to mitigate the spurious privacy leakage.
+We observe that given a pretrained model, a stricter privacy guarantee can offer worst group privacy protection at the expense of reduced utility (\cref{subsec:differential}).

-Lastly, while prior works mostly focus on ResNet-like architecture for privacy analysis \citep{carlini22lira,liu22membership}, we fairly compare the performance and privacy of different model families.
+Lastly, we analyze the influence of model architecture on privacy disparity.
+While prior works mostly focus on ResNet-like architecture \citep{carlini22lira,liu22membership}, we fairly compare the performance and privacy of different model families.
 Our evaluation include state-of-the-art convolutional and transformer-based architectures, pretrained using both supervised and self-supervised training.
 Contrary to prior works showing that the best shadow architecture always matches the target one \citep{carlini22lira,liu22membership}, our results provide counterexamples when models are trained on spurious correlated data.
 This highlights a key difference in privacy behavior when models are trained on biased real-world data.
-We release the code at \url{https://anonymous.4open.science/r/spurious-mia-4FB5}.
+We release the code at \url{https://github.com/orientino/spurious-mia}.